Hanabi-Live/hanabi-live/docs/FEATURES.md

   * Play a card by clicking and dragging it to the play stacks.
   * Discard a card by clicking and dragging it to the discard pile.
   * Give a clue by:
-    * Click on the button corresponding to the clue recipient.
+    * Clicking on the button corresponding to the clue recipient.
-    * Click on the button corresponding to the rank or the color.
+    * Clicking on the button corresponding to the rank or the color.
-    * Click on the "Give Clue" button.
+    * Clicking on the "Give Clue" button.
 * Once the game is over, use the "Lobby" button in the bottom-left-hand corner.

 <br />